Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 The AT&T Access program offers basic internet service for low-income families.
 With speeds up to 100 Mbps for $30 per month, it’s a viable way to stay connected for basic web browsing.

-Access is available for families approved for the ACP.
-If your household doesn’t qualify, AT&T internet deals are generally the lowest consumer-grade option for home internet.
+Access is available for families approved for certain government assistance programs or who meet income eligibility requirements.
+If your household doesn’t qualify for approved programs, AT&T internet deals are generally the lowest consumer-grade option for home internet.
 Keep in mind that DSL speeds from AT&T are usually slower than cable for streaming video.

 To determine if you’re eligible, visit the Access page and fill out an application.